gavv/httpexpect/README.md

 ##### Tuning

 * Tests can communicate with server via HTTP client or invoke HTTP handler (Go function) directly.
+* Custom request factory can be provided, e.g. from the Google App Engine testing.
 * Integration with [`fasthttp`](https://github.com/valyala/fasthttp/) HTTP handler is available too.
 * Custom HTTP client, logger, and failure reporter may be provided by user.